 Thus, the Jetsons's world might actually have even pre-dated the Flintstones's world, that is, all the futuristic technology, robots, and rockets of the Jetsons's world has collapsed and left the Flintstones with the remnants of technological prowess but none of the fancy trappings that the nuclear war has destroyed.

-Both Cartoons Were Created When The Threat Of Nuclear War Was Genuine
+Both Cartoons Were Created Under The Genuine Threat Of Nuclear War

 Both The Flintstones and The Jetsons were created during the 1960s.
 This was a period in global history when the Cold War was escalating.
 This conflict had a profound impact on popular culture, with many films, novels, and television shows reflecting the mood.
 With the fear of some kind of nuclear war being a genuine threat, it would make sense that these cartoons somehow imagined what would happen if the planet was almost destroyed through nuclear bombs.
 The survivors would either have to live away from the surface in some kind of floating city or somehow sustain themselves on the almost uninhabitable planet.